gmcdonagh/Chess-4-Everyone/README.md

 A big thanks to Jeff Hlywa for chess.js, Chris Oakman for chessboard.js, and Gary Linscott for garbochess.js.
 We use their code in accordance with their licenses.
+A big thanks to Bramwell Pace and Jay Hixson as well for working with me to create this fun project.

 ----------